 As an example, these records from the Princeton University Library cite the A/I number as well as the record in the RISM Catalog.
 In the public view, the links in $u point the user directly to the entry in the RISM Catalog using the English interface.

 Not everything from the books is in the RISM electronic database (see the Publications page for an overview).
 For the recommended form of citing an item from any given RISM publication, please see the Table of RISM Citation Styles, which includes A/I, every volume in the B series, and the RISM Catalog.

 Many thanks to our contributors from the RISM US working group for their assistance in developing these tools.

 Using RISM Data

-The RISM data in the online catalog may be used and reused in a variety of projects.
-We offer our data as open data and linked open data, through SRU servers, in MARC21 and MARC XML format, and through GND BEACON files.
+RISM records may be used and reused in a variety of projects.
+The RISM data is available as open data and linked open data, through SRU servers and an API, in MARC21 and MARC XML format, and through GND BEACON files.
 You can also transfer your data to the RISM database, use the data to create a custom display, or create a PDF catalog suitable for publication.
 Please see our Data Services page for more information.